samueleishion/create-static-site-template/README.md

 # create-static-site
-Seed project generator with express and node.
+Static site generator with express and node.

 ## Installation